 As part of the government's ongoing commitment to give Australians greater access to relevant government information quickly and easily, the original Senate Order was amended in 1998.
-The continuing order for indexed lists of departmental and agency files (on the Parliament of Australia website) requires departments to list these files on their public websites.
+The continuing order for indexed lists of departmental and agency files (on the Parliament of Australia website) requires departments to list these files on their websites.

 The lists are tabled twice a year, once in the Spring sittings (comprising file titles created in the preceding January to June) and once in the Autumn sittings (comprising file titles created in the preceding July to December).

-- files transferred to the National Archives of Australia (NAA)
+- files transferred to the National Archives of Australia

-- case related files (for example personal representations or dealing with the personal affairs of departmental or agency clients or taxpayers)
+- case-related files (for example, personal representations or dealing with the personal affairs of departmental or agency clients or taxpayers)

-- files essentially related to the internal administration of the Australian Criminal Intelligence Commission (for example staff or personnel matters)
+- files essentially related to the internal administration of our agency (for example, staff or personnel matters)

-- national security matters.
+- files related to national security matters.

 Australian Criminal Intelligence Commission—1 July to 31 December 2017

 Australian Criminal Intelligence Commission—1 January to 30 June 2017

 Australian Criminal Intelligence Commission—1 July to 31 December 2016

 Australian Crime Commission—1 January to 30 June 2016

 CrimTrac Agency—1 January to 30 June 2016

 Australian Crime Commission—1 July to 31 December 2015

 Australian Crime Commission—1 January to 30 June 2015

 CrimTrac Agency—1 July to 31 December 2015

 CrimTrac Agency—1 January to 30 June 2015